Cayuga Festival Collective

 Mission:

-The mission of the Ithaca Festival is to celebrate our community and its creative spirit!
+The mission of the Ithaca Festival is to celebrate the artist in everyone and arts in the community!

 The tradition of the Ithaca Festival started in 1977 (some would say earlier:) as an arts festival called Celebration Ithaca, launched in partnership with NYSCA.
 Over the past 30 years, the Ithaca Festival has grown into a true celebration of community that is rich in talent, bringing together people of all ages, interests and origins.
 No one forgets an IFest!